Nationals vs. Giants Player Props Betting Odds

-You can find player prop bet odds for Thairo Estrada, Luis Garcia and others on the San Francisco Giants and Washington Nationals ahead of their matchup at 9:45 PM ET on Monday at Oracle Park.
+Sportsbooks have set player props for Thairo Estrada, Luis Garcia and others when the San Francisco Giants host the Washington Nationals at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with DraftKings!